NCUK Master’s Preparation

 Guaranteed Placement in Top Universities

 The NCUK Master’s Preparation (known as the Pre-Master’s Programme) is a modular course consisting of a core element and a subject theme.
 The core element includes modules in English for Academic Purposes (EAP), Learning Skills including Information & Communication Technologies (ICT) and Research Methodology that includes project planning and the submission of a 5,000 word dissertation.
-Students following the longer duration programmes also undertake an individual research project and complete a substantial dissertation.
+Students in the longer duration September intake programme also undertake an individual research project and complete a substantial dissertation

 ‘Management and Science’ is currently offered as the subject theme at DIFC.
 This is, however, used as a vehicle for practicing the academic study skills and is relevant for students wishing to study a wide variety of subjects at postgraduate level.